VictorAquino-sys/InterZone-App/Notes/2025-02-Daily-Progress.md

 (Daily logs of what have been worked on)

+### 04-16
+    Option to sign in with apple to meet apple's requirements.
+    Install expo dependencies:
+    npx expo install expo-apple-authentication

 ### 04-11
     Guideline 5.1.1(v) - Data Collection and Storage Guideline 2.5.4 - Performance - Software Requirements